NONAKA-Yuuki/LineFollowerProjects/README.md

 # LineFollowerProjects

 ## Overview
 This project is the simplest line following robot that works with Arduino.
-Therefore, it's ok if you don't have knowledge of difficult algorithms, mathematics. the process has been explained below.
+Therefore, it's ok if you don't have knowledge of difficult algorithms, mathematics.
+the process has been explained below.

+## Dependency
+### language
+Arduino 1.8.13

+## Setup